 Tempering melted chocolate for dipping treats requires time and patience, but it’s worth it.
-Here’s my method for making tempered chocolate
+Here’s an easy method for making tempered chocolate.

 Chocolate doesn’t always make me happy